Teen Driving and Insurance: 9 Things to Know

 1. New drivers don’t need to be added to your policy while operating under a learner’s permit.

-With a learner’s permit in hand, your child can practice driving under your supervision and under your insurance policy.
-Upon earning a license, however, he or she must be added as a driver on each household member’s policy.
+Upon earning a license, your teen must either have their own auto policy or be added as a driver on each household member’s policy.
 In Massachusetts, that policy must include four different types of auto coverage:

-- Bodily Injury to Others
+• Bodily Injury to Others

-- Personal Injury Protection (PIP)
+• Personal Injury Protection (PIP)

-- Bodily Injury Caused by an Uninsured Auto
+• Bodily Injury Caused by an Uninsured Auto

-- Damage to Someone Else’s Property
+• Damage to Someone Else’s Property

-Massachusetts sets its own minimum coverage levels, but we recommend limits of $100K/$300K for “Bodily Injury to Others” and $100K for “Property Damage.”
+Massachusetts sets its minimum coverage levels, but we recommend limits of $100K/$300K for “Bodily Injury to Others” and $100K for “Property Damage.”
 Adding certain optional coverages is also a good idea.
-Collision, comprehensive (for non-collision-based incidents, like a tree that falls on your car), towing and labor are some common examples.
+Collision, comprehensive (for non-collision-based incidents, like a tree that falls on your car), towing, and labor are some common examples.
 Ask your Massachusetts auto insurance agent to spell these options out for you, and price your policy at different coverage levels.

 2. You have to list your teen as a household driver, even if he has his own insurance policy.